react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 Function that gets called every time navigation state changes.
 It receives the new navigation state as the argument.

 You can use it to track the focused screen, persist the navigation state etc.

+### `onReady`

+Function which is called after the navigation container and all its children finish mounting for the first time.
+See [docs regarding initialization of the ref](navigating-without-navigation-prop.md#handling-initialization) for more details.

 ### `linking`